By Tibor Hartel

 Below is my trial.

-After filling almost all economic niches and maximising wealth, the socio-economic systems which happens (?) to be in Western Europe entered into a relatively stationary phase.
-This is the state when the financial wealth is high and the development is maximised.
-Connectivity is high – and with this the ‘world’ became small.
+After filling almost all available space with people and filling all ‘economic niches’ which maximized wealth, the socio-economic systems of Western Europe entered into a relatively stationary phase.
+This is the state when the social, financial and technological capitals are maximized and connectivity is high.
 The yield gaps are closed at this state, and every drop of resilience of the agricultural lands is absorbed (and sacrificed) for production.
 Monocultures are wide on the expense of adaptability of the landscapes.
 People are busy with work, everything is well planned and they have very little possibility to reflect about what they do and for what purpose.
-This may contribute to the feeling of meaningless.
-This is a typical situation when knowledge is high and the wisdom (to select the best knowledge) low.
-Social capital is strong.
-Financial dependency is high and this introduces a high degree of stress in the system.
+But even if they stop and reflect about it for a while, they quickly realize that there is little to do in practice with that reflection as the system is trapped within its own development path and demography.
+Financial dependency is high while the ‘non-monetary’ types of values completely eroded; this introduces a high degree of stress in the system.
+The rich are stressed to not loose their richness.
+The poor are stressed because they don`t have even the basic things for safe human life.
+The richness of the rich is paid with the poorness of the poor, and the environmental degradation.
 One may feel: the society reached a ‘developmental climax’.
-It is not only hard to further ‘develop’ at this stage but it becomes increasingly hard even to maintain the existing wealth and consumption.
-This phase could be described as being the ‘K’ phase of the system.
+It is not only hard to further ‘develop’ (where to develop?) at this stage but it becomes increasingly hard even to maintain the existing wealth and consumption (i.e. the existing stage) for the developed societies.
+This phase could be described as being the ‘K’ phase of the adaptive cycle of the system.
 One can feel: this phase is quite vulnerable to change.
-And the options for future of this system are limited and not optimistic.
+And the options for future of such a system are, in effect, not optimistic.
 The system, which initially promised all the possibilities, now is trapped in its own development.
-The collapse (i.e. the Ω phase) is knocking on the door and people feel that something wrong is in the air.
-Not sure what, but certainly it is something.
-Including with academiaJ.
+The collapse (i.e. the Ω phase) is knocking on the door.